How to start a newsletter business (and grow it) in 2025

 I put a lot of effort into the things I create and I want to help as many people as I can.
 So it’s my duty to make sure I have a solid marketing strategy in place so my content reaches the people who are looking for it.

 There are a handful of different ways you can grow your email newsletter to make sure people read your emails.
-I’ll start by explaining some ways you can grow, and then I’ll explain exactly how I grow my newsletter (mostly passively).
+I’ll start by explaining some ways you can grow, and then I’ll explain exactly how to grow newsletter subscribers (mostly passively).

 Here are a few ways newsletters grow their email list: